petk/php-build-system/docs/cmake/introduction.md

 ### 4.6.
 Working with targets

-Once you've defined your targets, you can fine-tune them with additional
+Once targets are defined, they can be fine-tuned with additional configurations:
-configurations:

 ```cmake
 # Add more source files to a target